-Exact coverage amounts vary depending on whether you choose a Gold or Silver plan.
-With the Focused Vision Gold Plan, you’ll have a higher premium, but you’ll also pay lower co-pays on vision procedures and products, including progressive bifocals.
+Exact coverage amounts vary depending on whether you choose a Achiever or Core plan.
+With the Focused Vision Achiever Plan, you’ll have a higher premium, but you’ll also pay lower co-pays on vision procedures and products, including progressive bifocals.
 You’ll also receive a $225 allowance for a new pair of prescription glasses or contact lenses each year, which you can use to cover the cost of bifocals.

 Bifocals are eyeglasses that have lenses with two parts, each of which have different focal lengths.
 Basically, bifocals have one large area that corrects for distance vision and a smaller area at the bottom of the lens that allows you to focus on objects up close.
 These eyeglasses allow you to see objects clearly at multiple distances.
 Bifocals are especially useful if you find yourself needing both prescription eyeglasses and reading glasses to help you see clearly in different situations.